brechtm/rinohtype/doc/quickstart.rst

 .. currentmodule:: rinoh.style

-A style sheet determines the look of each of the elements in a document.
-For each type of document element, the style sheet object registers a list of style properties.
+A style sheet defines the look of each elements in a document.
+For each type of document element, the style sheet assign values to the style properties available for that element.
 Style sheets are stored in plain text files using the Windows INI\ [#ini]_ format with the ``.rts`` extension.
 Below is an excerpt from the :doc:`sphinx_stylesheet` included with rinohtype.

 .. _base style sheet: